RichardXiao13/Raytracer/README.md

         * Parsed some .obj files from Stanford's 3D Repo [here](https://github.com/alecjacobson/common-3d-test-models); Format of the files was funky so I used MeshLab to convert the objs to plys and back to objs rather than figure out the parsing, I think?

 * Reduce memory footprint
+    * Flatten BVH.
+Should improve memory and performance since memory allocation is unneeded and better cache coherence - DONE!!

+    * Also consider referencing points in the scene rather than make copies for triangles.
+Should help since there are ~2x as many triangles than vertices

+* Might need to replace int with size_t in BVH nodes if there are lots of objects

 * Parallelize SAH BVH construction - Done!!
     * Need even faster, so update BVH with binning - DONE!!
 Then parallelize that if possible